There is a strong tradition of community care at The LJS, which extends beyond the congregation.

 For more information, or to ask about volunteering, please click here.

-Memories Songs – A prize-winning film by Lucy Kaye with some participants at SFM and at home [12mins], click here.
+Memory Songs – A prize-winning film by Lucy Kaye with some participants at the group and at home [12mins], click here.

 A glimpse at a SFM session [5mins]